-Wire gauge chart is a table for wire diameters reference, often used in designing CNC machining parts, the development of standardized wire gauges helps the selection of right wires for particular purposes.
-Here is the introduction to American Wire Gauge and AWG chart data for reference and download.
+Wire gauge is a measurement system of the wire size, it determines the amount of electric current a wire can safely carry, as well as its electrical resistance and weight.
+The development of standardized wire gauges helps the selection of the right wires for particular purposes.
+Here is the introduction to American Wire Gauge and AWG chart (wire gauge chart) with detailed data for reference and download.

 dn (in) = 0.005 in × 92(36-n)/39

 dn (mm) = 0.127 mm × 92(36-n)/39

 Wire cross-sectional area: